-To provide feedback on student response to services, students in grades 1-3 receive a GT Growth Report completed by the GT cluster teacher once each semester.
-During third grade, currently identified GT student data is reviewed by the campus to provide data for the GT Personal Enrichment and Academic Plan (PEAP).
-This plan is updated annually at the end of fourth and fifth grades by the GT cluster teacher with support from the campus GT Lead to inform instruction and set goals for learning.
+To provide feedback on student response to services, students in grades 1-5 receive a GT Growth Report completed by the GT cluster teacher once each semester.
+Identified GT student data is reviewed by the campus GT Lead to create the GT Personal Enrichment and Academic Plan (PEAP).
+This plan is provided to the classroom teacher each year to ensure students receive differentiated instruction.

 II.
 Secondary GT Program Design:

 Grades 6-8: GT students are required to enroll in one core content Advanced Academic class each year.
 Advanced Academic core content (English, social studies, math, and science) teachers are trained in instructional strategies to address GT learner needs.
 Students should be cluster grouped to the extent allowed by campus master schedule.
 GT students in grades 6-8 may also elect to take the PFLEX enrichment elective class.
-GT students are required to participate in at least one academic competition, academic extracurricular activity, or academic elective that allows students to deepen knowledge about a topic/subject, and challenge thinking through research or investigation leading.
+GT students are required to participate in at least one competition, extracurricular activity, or elective that allows students to deepen knowledge about a topic/subject, and challenge thinking through research or investigation.

 Grades 9-12: GT students are required to enroll in one core content Advanced Academic class each year.
 Advanced Academic core content (English, social studies, math, and science) teachers are trained in instructional strategies to address GT learner needs.
 GT learners are encouraged to earn graduation distinctions demonstrating outstanding performance such as: Distinguished Level of Achievement, Performance Acknowledgements, National Merit Scholar, AP Scholar Awards, and/or AP Capstone Diploma.
-GT students are required to participate in at least one academic competition, academic extracurricular activity, or academic elective that allows students to deepen knowledge about a topic/subject, and challenge thinking through research or investigation leading to an advanced level product or performance.
+GT students are required to participate in at least one competition, extracurricular activity, or elective that allows students to deepen knowledge about a topic/subject, and challenge thinking through research or investigation leading to an advanced level product or performance upon graduation.

 III.
 Enrichment Options for Gifted Learners in PFISD: